DeklandSP/lax-study/README.md

 The class for the links makes sure when the links aren't being hovered over they have no underlinning or colour differences but when they are being hovered or clicked they have underlinning and colour changes between them.
 I also created a folder system so that our main HTML just goes inside the main and our CSS and JS goes into seperate folders just remember to put file directorys when linking CSS and JS.
 -Declan S P McCormack

+V0.02 notes:
+I have built functionality into the button by creating a new JS file which allows for the button to disappear upon being clicked.
+I have added the countdown id so that a countdown can be displayed on the webpage.
+Additional functionality has also been added to the button, that when clicked it should also begin a basic countdown(this is style a prototype) counting down from 5.
+Upon reaching 0 the countdown will end.
+The countdown should also be hidden when it reaches 0.
+This will allow for the box breathing meditation to begin.
+Functionality will need to be added so that after the countdown a counter starts to track how long they have meditated over the course of their "session".
+-Christopher Szafranek